ivan-paleo/publish-micro-image/README.md

 [Fiji/ImageJ](https://imagej.net/) is a great, open-source tool for image analysis.
 Schmied and Jambor ([2021](#ref-schmied2021)) proposed guidelines for image analysis and a processing workflow in Fiji; there is no reason not to follow and use them!
+The checklists of Schmied et al. ([2023](#ref-schmied2023)) are also very useful.

 ------------------------------------------------------------------------